Global Semiclassical Limit from Hartree to Vlasov Equation for Concentrated Initial Data: Introduction

-Here, we extends the results of \cite{lafleche_propagation_2018} by proving a global in time semiclassical limit under a smallness condition of space moments.
+Here, we extends the results of \cite{lafleche_propagation_2019} by proving a global in time semiclassical limit under a smallness condition of space moments.
 We first prove a global in time bound on some modified space moments, from which we obtain the propagation of space and velocity moments.
+The same kind of results were already known for $\hbar=1$ (see Remark~\ref{rem:existence}), and the main novelty is the fact that the bounds we prove are uniform in $\hbar$.
 The bound on the velocity is then sufficient to use the theory already used in the above mentioned paper to get a global $L^\infty$ bound on the spatial density and the quantitative semiclassical limit in the quantum Wasserstein pseudo-distance.

-The fact that the time decay due to the dispersion properties gives global estimates for the Vlasov equation was already used in \cite{bardos_global_1985}.
+The fact that the time decay due to the dispersion properties gives global estimates for the \ref{eq:Vlasov}~equation was already used in \cite{bardos_global_1985}.
 The modified space moments of order $2$ are linked to a Lyapunov functional reminiscent of the conservation of energy, see \cite{perthame_time_1996, dolbeault_time-dependent_2001}.
 The propagation of modified space moments was investigated further in \cite{castella_propagation_1999, pallard_moment_2012, pallard_space_2014}.